0x4447/0x4447-cli-node-grapes/README.md

 # What to Expect

+### Build

 Expect a `CloudFormation.json` file appear in the folder that you pointed using the `-s` parameter.
 The file will contain the final CloudFormation file that you can upload straight to AWS for deployment.

+### Init

+Expect a complete folder structure in the path that you specifie in the CLI.
+THe end result is the exact structure that Graps expects when building the final file.
+DO not change the folder name, while the file name is irrelevant.
+Make sure the files are proper JSON files.

 # The End